Delivering a whole of life integration solution for Navy

-Our highly skilled Australian workforce has worked closely with the Commonwealth over the past 15 years to integrate Australia’s most advanced and complex combat system into the Royal Australian Navy’s most lethal warships, the Hobart Class DDG Air Warfare Destroyers (AWD).
+Our highly skilled Australian workforce has worked closely with the Commonwealth to integrate Australia’s most advanced and complex combat system into the Royal Australian Navy’s most lethal warships, the Hobart Class DDG Air Warfare Destroyers (AWD).

 We integrated products sourced from a broad range of international and national suppliers including systems and equipment supplied by the US Government Foreign Military Sales (FMS) program.

 The Hobart Class DDG is the first warship outside of the United States to be equipped with the Cooperative Engagement Capability (CEC), demonstrating Raytheon Australia’s ability to act as safe hands for sensitive US technology.